Jennifer Tham

 I love black — the black that scores and smudges whiteness with lines and dots and wedges and blocks.
 This blackness draws us in and out.

-I love black-on-black, the black hole of blackness to infinity and beyond.
+I love black-on-black, the black hole to infinity and beyond.

 Here sounds Black.